anstasiatum/KupsillaWebSiteTests/README.md

 ## ✅ Automated test cases
 1. Checking the Kupsilla logo
 2. Checking that the "Discuss a project" form is shown after clicking in the corresponding button
-3. Checking the contacts in the sire footer
+3. Checking the contacts in the site footer
 4. Checking the "About" tab contents
 5. Checking the Copyright Information

 ## ▶️ Build

 The build is parametrized.
 The tests can be run in different browsers, browser versions, resolutions as well as the Seleoid environment can also be configured.

 ### Local build